-Camping on Hatteras Island is big.
-There are more than a dozen campgrounds dotting the island, from simple mom-and-pop establishments to full-blown mega-resorts.
-Tent or trailer campers looking to get back to nature will enjoy the no-frills National Park Service campgrounds at Buxton and Frisco or some of the smaller campgrounds.
+While some choose to stay in a Cape Hatteras hotel, it’s worth mentioning that camping on the island is an ever-popular move.
+There are more than a dozen campgrounds dotting Hatteras Island, from simple mom-and-pop establishments to full-blown resort-like camping experiences.
+Campers with their tent or trailer in tow will enjoy the no-frills National Park Service campgrounds at Buxton and Frisco or some of the smaller campgrounds.
 RV travelers seeking full hookups, swimming pools, game rooms, planned activities and the camaraderie of the RV lifestyle will not be disappointed with the Hatteras Island camping resorts.

 Hatteras hotels and campgrounds offer year-round accommodation options on the island.
 Select establishments close in the winter, so always call ahead if that’s when you’re planning your visit.
 The summer season is when rates are at their highest, corresponding with the most demand for accommodations.
 Fall is also a busy season on Hatteras Island because of the excellent fishing.
 A good practice is to always make your reservations well in advance for either of those seasons.